koubajirka/fem-heat-transfer-radiator/README.md

 This simulation can be used for studying steady-state heat conduction problems with mixed Dirichlet–Neumann boundary conditions in 2D geometries.

+## How to Run

+- The code can be found in /src
+- Can be run via the Matlab interface
+- Adjusting is done in the code directly (see code)

 ## Example Results

 Below are example outputs of the 2D FEM radiator simulation: